ahmdIbrhm/BicycleSharingSystem/documentation.md

 # Stations of the Added cities

 To visualize the station of the added cities, the user should go to the tab named **Map**.
-There, a map will open and the user can see all the added stations.
+There, a map will open and the user can choose a city and see all the added stations.
 When clicking on a marker, the map shows the corresponding information.
 Another form of visualizing the data, is the card view.
 The user can click the button **SHOW LIST**, in order to see the stations listed in a card view.

 # Statistics